IBE160/SG-Oslo-Best/docs/PRD.md

 -   **Job Board Integration:** Direct integration with major job boards (e.g., LinkedIn, Finn.no) for one-click cover letter generation from job postings.
 -   **Job Recommendation Engine:** Development of an AI-powered engine to analyze a user's CV and proactively suggest relevant job openings.

+### Out of Scope

+To ensure focus on the core MVP, the following features are explicitly out of scope for the initial 5-week project:
+-   **Direct Document Upload:** Users will copy and paste CV content; direct `.pdf` or `.docx` parsing will not be supported.
+-   **In-App Editing:** The initial version will display plain text output; a rich text editor for in-app modifications is a post-MVP feature.
+-   **Multiple CV Versions:** Users will manage a single CV profile in the MVP.
+Support for multiple CV versions will be considered for future growth.

 ---